Mitsubishi Pajero Sport: Thailand

-At launch, the third-generation Pajero Sport was available in three trim levels: GLS Limited, GT and GT Premium.
-It is powered by a 2.4-litre 4N15 MIVEC VGT diesel engine, with 4WD standard on the GT Premium.
+At launch, the third-generation Pajero Sport was available in three trim levels: GLS Limited 4x2, GT 4x2 and GT Premium 4x4.
+It is powered by a 2.4-litre 4N15 MIVEC VGT diesel engine, with an 8-speed automatic transmission.

-The first facelift model was available in GT and GT Premium trim levels.
-The second facelift model is available in Prime, Ultra and Elite trim levels.
+The first facelift model was available in GT 4x2, GT Premium 4x2 and GT Premium 4x4 trim levels.
+The second facelift model is available in Prime 4x2, Ultra 4x2, Elite 4x2 and Elite 4x4 trim levels, a 2.4-litre 4N15 MIVEC VGT diesel engine with an 8-speed automatic transmission was replaced by a 2.4-litre 4N16 MIVEC VGT diesel engine with a 6-speed automatic transmission.
 In February 2025, the Ultra trim was discontinued and the Prime received new features.
+In November 2025, the GT 4x2 variant was added to the line-up as the entry-level model.

 Vietnam

 The third-generation Pajero Sport was launched in Vietnam on 6 December 2016, in two variants, powered by a 3.0-litre 6B31 V6 petrol engine.
 The 2.4-litre 4N15 MIVEC VGT diesel was added in August 2018, along with manual option in January 2019.

-The facelift model debuted in 6 October 2020 with two variants, both powered by a 2.4-litre 4N15 MIVEC VGT diesel engine.
+The facelift model debuted on 6 October 2020 with two variants, both powered by a 2.4-litre 4N15 MIVEC VGT diesel engine.

 Australia

 The third-generation Pajero Sport went on sale in Australia on 7 December 2015, in three trim levels: GLX, GLS and Exceed, it is powered by a 2.4-litre 4N15 MIVEC VGT diesel engine.

 The first facelift model debuted on 9 January 2020 with the same trim levels as the pre-facelift model.
 A flagship GSR trim was added in January 2022 and the addition of two-wheel drive variants.
-The second facelift model debuted in 1 May 2024, with all variants became available only with 4WD.
+The second facelift model debuted on 1 May 2024, with all variants became available only with 4WD.

 In the first quarter of 2024, the Pajero Sport was temporarily imported from Indonesia for the GLX 4x4 variant.
 In 2025, Mitsubishi ended production of the Pajero Sport for the Australian market, as the model did not meet new safety rules mandated on 1 March 2025 in Australia.